abigailhartless/ahartles-tswd-portfolio-templates/final-project-part-one.md

 This is a story that is not getting nearly enough attention, and is one causing a lot of anxiety in the field of theatre.
 Many theatremakers are not aware of how unique the financials of theatres are, and spreading an untrue narrative in a period of greater unrest only negatively contributes to the current state of the field.

+Based on my peer feedback from class on Monday, I'll need to incorporate context on nonprofit funding structures and information on the impact of arts organizations.
+My peers suggested having a data-focused call to action incorporating the financial benefit provided by arts organzations, which is easily accessible and public, so I will incorporate that as well.
+If I have time, I'll find some data on sociological benefits of the arts, although it may not be as necessary.

 ## Initial sketches
 ![sketch1](IMG_3535.jpg)
 ![sketch2](IMG_3536.jpg)